 And that will require us to practice humility and respect.
 Humility to recognize that our views – even the ones we hold on to most tightly – are formed from our experiences.
 And our experiences are not the final say on any matter.
 So while we continue to hold our experiences with the respect they deserve, we can give the same respect to someone with different experiences.
 And we can ask them to share their stories, so we might begin to understand their perspective.

 What most people want is to be heard.
 So what might happen if we made up our minds to talk less and listen more?
 What if we approached our next disagreement with curiosity about different opinions and ideas?
 Not trying to come up with arguments, answers, or counterpoints.
 But listening carefully to the stories spilling from the hearts of those around us.
 If that feels risky or uncomfortable, rest assured.
 Listening doesn’t mean we must agree with what we hear, it simply means that we care enough about someone to get to know them better.

 When we take the time to hear one another’s stories, we might be surprised to find we share more common ground than we thought.
 Like the deep and unshakeable love we have for our families.
 The concern we share for their future.
 And the faith we have in a powerful, loving God.

 Believe love is possible.

 Just as my mom parented from the belief that tolerating one another was not enough – that only love would do – we must stand with the same conviction.
-God’s word would not tell us to love one another if it wasn’t possible for us to do.
+God’s word would not tell us to love one another if it wasn’t possible for us.
 But how?
 By asking the Holy Spirit to help us live like we believe it.